 Another level of observation is stylistic.
-Here again listeners are capable of considerable discrimination, spontaneously and almost instantaneously, concerning the degree of familiarity between the participants in a conversation, their relative ages and ranks, the function of their conversation, and many other aspects.
-The main determinant is the speech styles they are using.
-The range of possibilities encompasses, on the one hand, the casualness of utterly familiar, long-time friends who share a wealth of common experience and, on the other hand, the formality of unequal participants who have no common ground but are forced to interact for some reason or other - perhaps one is hiring the other to mow the lawn, or instructing the other to serve the tea - with numerous possibilities in between.
+Here again listeners are capable of considerable discrimination, spontaneously and almost instantaneously, in judging the degree of familiarity between the participants in a conversation, their relative ages and ranks, the purpose of their conversation, and many other aspects.
+The range of possible styles encompasses, on the one hand, the casualness of utterly familiar, long-time friends who share a wealth of common experience and, on the other hand, the formality of unequal participants who have no common ground but are forced to interact for some reason or other - perhaps one is hiring the other to mow the lawn, or instructing the other to serve the tea.
+There are countless possibilities between these extremes.

 Unlike the personal traits discussed above, speech styles fall squarely into the domain of sociolinguistics.
 Stylistic differences have a simple social correlate: formality tends to increase in direct proportion to the number of social differences between the participants.
-The most relevant social factors are the topic of the next heading (§1.1.3), but for now it is enough to know that age is one of them, and to think of the effect that age differences often impose upon a discussion.
+The most important social factors are the topic of the next heading ($\S1.1.3$), but for now it is enough to know that age is one of them, and to think of the effect that age differences often impose upon a discussion.
 Imagine a conversation between two women from the same neighborhood who unexpectedly meet in the waiting room of a dentist's office; imagine first that both women were, say, 30, and then imagine the difference in the conversation if one was 30 and the other 70.

 The sociolinguistic relevance comes about because our ability to judge the formality of a conversation is largely determined by linguistic cues.
 Casual conversations tend to be more rapid, with more syntactic ellipses and contractions, and more phonological assimilations and coalescences.
-Highly formal conversations can also be very rapid if a participant is very nervous, but in that instance the syntax is usually stilted and somewhat breathless and the phonology articulated unnaturally.
-In English, one stereotype of hyper-formality is the pronunciation of the indefinite article "a," which is ordinarily pronounced [ə], as hyper-correct [e1].
+Highly formal conversations can also be very rapid if one of the participants is very nervous, but in that instance the syntax is usually stilted and somewhat breathless and the phonology unnatural.
+In English, one stereotype of hyper-formality is the pronunciation of the indefinite article "a," which is ordinarily pronounced [ə], as hypercorrect [e1].
 There is also a middle ground between casual style and formal style, typically found in linguistic interactions between peers, that is, people who share many social characteristics, called careful style.

 Clearly, if the relative formality of a conversation can cause speakers to adjust their phonology and other aspects of dialect and accent, then style is an independent variable that affects the dependent speech variables.
-The importance of style was recognized in a study that proved to be the most important precursor of modern sociolinguistics, when Fischer (1958: 49) noted that the choice of the suffix [III] for [III] in participles like walkin', talkin' and thinkin' in the speech of Boston schoolchildren "changed from an almost exclusive use of -ing in the [formal] situation to a predominance of -in in the informal interviews."
+The importance of style was recognized in a study that proved to be the most important precursor of modern sociolinguistics, when Fischer (1958: 49) noted that the choice of the suffix [In] for [Iŋ] in participles like malkin', talkin', and thinkin' in the speech of Boston schoolchildren "changed from an almost exclusive use of -ing in the [formal] situation to a predominance of -in in the informal interviews."
 (Fischer's study is discussed further in §2.9.4.1 and §3.2.1.)